Guac Camera Troubleshooting

 Possible causes:

-• The Canon DSLR Camera's Mode Dial is not set to M (manual exposure)
+• The Canon DSLR camera's Mode Dial is not set to M (manual exposure)

 • High Frame Rate is turned on

-• Confirm that the Canon DSLR Camera's Mode Dial is set to M
+• Confirm that the Canon DSLR camera's Mode Dial is set to M

 • Ensure that High Frame Rate is turned off